automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Animantarx.md

 # Animantarx
-## Description: This "living fortress" was discovered in an unusual way.
+## This "living fortress" was discovered in an unusual way.